 On May 9, 1962, ground was broken for the construction of a local community college soon to be named the Norwich State Technical Institute.
 The first students began classes in September 1963.
-The name was changed in 1964 to Thames Valley State Technical College, and in 1970, Mohegan Community College was also formed in Norwich.
+The name was changed in 1964 to Thames Valley State Technical College, with the first graduation taking place in 1965.
+In 1970, Mohegan Community College was also formed in Norwich.

 In 1992, Thames Valley State Technical College and Mohegan Community College were combined to form Three Rivers Community College, a name that was chosen to reflect the geographical nature of the region.
 The first commencement as Three Rivers Community College was held in 1993.
 The two campuses were consolidated to the current location, and in the fall of 2009, Three Rivers officially opened its doors to students with a new complex that featured state-of-the-art classrooms, and science and computer laboratories.
-In addition to the main campus in Norwich, there is also an instructional center located at the Naval Submarine Base in Groton.
+In addition to the main campus in Norwich, there is also the new Three Rivers Community College Manufacturing Apprenticeship Center in Groton.

 What Makes Three Rivers Unique?

 Three Rivers is an excellent choice for students pursuing studies beyond high school.
-The College offers 45 Associate Degree programs and 33 Certificate programs.
-Programs range from Manufacturing Technology, Exercise Science and Nursing to Early Childhood Education, Graphic Design and Business Administration.
-Students can also transfer credits earned at Three Rivers to state universities and private colleges in order to attain a Bachelor’s degree or higher in the field of their choice.
+The College offers 47 Associate Degree programs and 11 Certificate programs.
+Programs range from Manufacturing Engineering Technology, Exercise Science, and Nursing to Early Childhood Education, Graphic Design, and Business Administration.
+Students can also transfer credits earned at Three Rivers to state universities and private colleges in order to attain a bachelor’s degree or higher in the field of their choice.

 The Workforce and Community Education Department (WCE) offers non-credit on-campus classes as well as hundreds of online courses.
-Training and certification in various subjects, such as Allied Health, Medical Billing, and Security, help those who are looking to begin a new career, as well as those who want to learn more to advance in their current positions.
+Training and certification in various fields, such as Allied Health, Real Estate, Safe Boating, and Security Officer Training, help those who are looking to begin a new career as well as those who want to learn more to advance in their current positions.

 WCE also partners with employers in promoting and implementing educational training programs.
-This includes developing courses for the Eastern Advanced Manu-facturing Alliance (EAMA), representing over 50 manufacturers from eastern and southeastern Connecticut.
-Three Rivers is also a critical partner with the Eastern Workforce Investment Board (EWIB), developing the Eastern Connecticut Manufacturing Pipeline re-employment program which is funded by a $6 million US Department of Labor Workforce Innovation Grant, one of only six awarded in the country, and the only project focusing on manufacturing.
+This includes developing courses for the Eastern Advanced Manufacturing Alliance (EAMA), representing over 70 manufacturers from eastern and southeastern Connecticut.
+Three Rivers is also a critical partner with the Eastern Workforce Investment Board (EWIB) and General Dynamics/Electric Boat, developing the Eastern Connecticut Manufacturing Pipeline programs.
+Previously, these programs were funded by a $5 million US Department of Labor Workforce Innovation Grant, one of only six awarded in the country, and the only project focusing on manufacturing.